-This is the correct response within the Rules 19 (d) and avoiding altering to port as per 19 (d) (i).
-The only minor comment I would make is that a drastic hard-over action is probably not necessary.
-Any reasonably apparent movement to starboard, anything say, beyond 50° will be sufficient to indicate to the vessel ahead that we are following the Rules and will result in allowing the vessel to starboard to draw ahead.
+This is the correct response within Rule 19 (d) and avoids altering to port as per 19 (d) (i).
+The only comment is that a drastic hard-over action is probably not necessary.
+Any reasonably apparent movement to starboard, say, beyond 50° should be sufficient to indicate to the vessel ahead that we are following the Rules and should result in the vessel to starboard drawing ahead.